 Advanced Placement Program (AP)

 This program enables high school students to take comprehensive examinations for credit at the college level.
 Inquiries concerning this program should be directed to the high school counselor and arrangements for taking the examination and scoring will be coordinated at the high school in which the student is enrolled.
 TCC does not administer the AP exam.
-TCC will award college credit with qualifying scores in specified subject areas that are determined by the academic school that administers the subject area for that course.
+After submission of a final eight-semester high school transcript and admission to the College, TCC will award college credit with qualifying scores in specified subject areas that are determined by the academic school that administers the subject area for that course.
 Official AP score reports can be requested through College Board.

 College Level Examination Program (CLEP)